pourmoslemy/VeriLogos/README.md

 - logical strength may correspond to inclusion;
 - entailment may correspond to a structural relation;
 - conjunction may correspond to common structure;
-- disjunction may correspond to correspond to generated combined structure;
+- disjunction may correspond to generated combined structure;
-- implication may be evaluated relative to the ambientThis layer is the logical core of VeriLogos.
+- implication may be evaluated relative to the ambient.
+This layer is the logical core of VeriLogos.

 ---